Keshavv7/Sentiment-Analysis-Amazon/README.md

 2. Install the required dependencies.
 You can use `conda`:

-3. Place the Amazon's Food Reviews Dataset CSV file (e.g., `Reviews.csv`).
+3. Place the Amazon's Food Reviews Dataset CSV file (e.g., `Reviews.csv`) in the directory of the repo (download it from the link given above).

 4. Open and run `DataAnalyzer.ipynb` to perform EDA and data cleaning.
 This will prepare the dataset for sentiment analysis.

 5. Open and run `SentimentAnalysisModel.ipynb` to load the pre-trained RoBERTa-based model and perform sentiment predictions on the cleaned dataset.

-6. `Cleaned_Data.csv` contains the cleaned processed data.
+6. `Cleaned_Data.csv` (exported after running `DataAnalyzer.ipynb`) contains the cleaned processed data.

 ## Acknowledgments